billpmurphy/hask-archive/README.md

 * More of the Haskell standard library (`Control.*` libraries, QuickCheck, and more)
 * Monadic, lazy I/O

-**Note that all of this is still in pre-alpha, and some things may be buggy!**
+**Note that all of this is still very much pre-alpha, and some things may be buggy!**

 ## Installation

 1) `git clone https://github.com/billpmurphy/hask`

 2) `python setup.py install`

 To run the tests: `python tests.py`.